cafhov/chinesegraves/pages/locations.md

 cloud-fields: site.data.theme.locations-fields
 ---

-## Places of Origin
+## Places of Ancestral origin

-Use this word cloud visualisation to browse places of origin.
+Use this word cloud visualisation to browse places of ancestral origin.
 Word size is determined by frequency and all words link to a corresponding collection search.